Yes-Theory/yes-theory.github.io/README.md

 * Party

 ## Spread the message
+You almost made it.
+Now it would be awesome to see other people joining your event.
+Start it by creating a Messenger or WhatsApp group.
+Once the group is created copy the join link and add it to the group description.
+By doing that you allow other people to share the event.
+### Yes Theory Fam Germany
+To reach the most amount of people you should put your event on the Yes Theory Fam Germany Facebook Page.
+* Click on events/Veranstaltungen
+* Click on "Create Event" or "Veranstaltung erstellen"
+* Add the event details and don't forget to add the link to your groupchat

+### Groups and Groupchats
+It might be some work but it's definetly worth it.
+Take a look at the [Groups](#groups) and [Groupchats](#groupchats) and find the ones that are close to your event location.
+Send to the groupchats a nice explanation of your event with the key information also stay around for questions that might pop up and add them as a FAQ to your Eventchat description.
+For other Groups you can do the same as you did for the "Yes Theory Fam Germany" group.
+### This page
+Under [Eventchats](#eventchats) you please add your event.
+It helps organizing future events and keeps track of past events.
+Also if you ever get stuck at some point.
+Take a look at this section maybe someone who already did an event might be able to help you.
 # Backend
 ## How to contribute?
 If you would like to change a file send a Pull request with the changes to this repository.
 After that it can be discussed and merged with the main version.